Hadwiger Models: Low-Temperature Behavior in a Natural Extension of the Ising Model: Introduction

 where $\chi,P,A$ are Euler characteristic, perimeter, and area respectively. \end{definition}

-While we define the Hadwiger models in terms of the Ising, area, and Euler functions, the phase diagram is naturally parametrized by an equivalent formulation in terms of vertex energies.
-Consider the energy as a sum over vertices, and evaluate each term in the Hamiltonian on each of the four possible vertex states.
-The associated energy assignments are represented in figure \ref{fig:assignments}.
-Note that only number and not position of adjacent hexagons matters, because each model is rotation invariant, and that every model assigns the empty state energy 0.
-Refer to the vertex state with 0,1,2, and 3 incident filled hexagons as $E,C,H,F$ respectively.
-We can notate the energy assigned by the Hamiltonian to vertex state $X$ with $e_X$.
+While we define the Hadwiger models in terms of the perimeter, area, and Euler functions, the phase diagram is naturally parametrized by vertex energies.
+As the Hamiltonian is a sum of interactions between neighboring hexagons, we can rewrite it as a sum over the vertices of functions depending only on the states of neighboring hexagons.
+Note that every model assigns the empty state energy 0, and that only number and not position of adjacent hexagons affect the energy, because the Hamiltonian is invariant under rotations.
+Refer to the vertex states with 0,1,2, and 3 incident filled hexagons as $E,C,H,F$ respectively.
+We denote the energy assigned by the Hamiltonian to vertex state $X$ with $e_X$.
+Assuming translation and rotation invariance, these energies are uniquely determined by the equation $\mathcal{H}=\sum_{v\in V} e_{X\paren{v}}.$

+Euler characteristic, perimeter, and area are signed sums over the number of adjacent faces, edges, or vertices, so for each element we sum over, we can divide by the number of vertices incident to that element to determine the energy of each vertex in a particular state.
+For example, the $H$ state vertex has two incident hexagons, three incident edges, and one incident vertex, so it contributes $1=\frac{2}{2}$ to the perimeter, $\frac{1}{3}=\frac{2}{6}$ to the area, and $\frac26-\frac32+1=-\frac16$ to the Euler characteristic.
+Applying this logic to every state, we determine the vertex energies are

+These assignments, represented in Fig.~\ref{fig:assignments}, span all choices of $e_C,e_H,e_F$, so any choice will be an invariant valuation.
+Combining this with the previous corollary yields the next result.

-\begin{proposition} Area, perimeter, and Euler characteristic span the full space of possible energy assignments to vertex states with $e_E=0$, so the set of Hadwiger functions is where $\sigma_v$ is the vertex state induced by $\sigma$ on $v$, and $\delta$ is the Kronecker delta.
+\begin{proposition} The set of Markov Hamiltonians on the hexagonal lattice is where $\sigma_v$ is the vertex state induced by $\sigma$ on $v$ and $\delta$ is the Kronecker delta function. \end{proposition} In particular, we can obtain the Hamiltonian with parameters $x,p,a$ by using the vertex energies given in equation~\ref{eq:vertexenergies}.
+On the other hand, we can convert back to $x, p, a$ parameters above with the equations

+Similar reparametrizations exist for Markov Hamiltonians on other lattices and in higher dimensions, but they won't necessarily include all possible energy assignments to vertex states.

-\end{proposition} Coordinates of $e_C,e_H,e_F$ are the most natural parametrization to consider when evaluating low temperature behavior, as they determine the ground configuration.
-In particular, the ground configurations are those which consist only of the lowest-energy vertex states for that model.
-The full space of Hamiltonians is 3-dimensional, but two Hamiltonians related by a scaling factor are considered to represent the same model at different temperatures.
-Therefore, the space of all ``models" is a sphere.
-If we unwrap this sphere to the plane, we have a 2 dimensional diagram of the full set of models, represented in Figure \ref{fig:0temp}. \\*
+Because they determine the ground configuration, the coordinates $e_C,e_H,e_F$ are the most natural parametrization at low temperatures.
+In particular, the ground configurations, depicted in Fig.~\ref{fig:groundstates}, are those which consist only of the lowest-energy vertex states for that model.
+The full space of Hamiltonians is 3-dimensional, but two Hamiltonians related by a scaling factor represent the same model at different temperatures, so the space of all ``models" is a sphere.
+If we unwrap this sphere to the plane, we obtain a two dimensional diagram depicted in Fig.~\ref{fig:0temp}.